JonsPool/Poolvarme/README.md

 1. (Optional): Enter a script name in the corresponding field.
 1. Change the configuration variables in the script to your preference (see next section for details).
-1. Click the `Save` button.
+1. Click the `Save` and `Start`.
-1. Click the `Start` button.
 The script is now running.
 1. Go back to the `Scripts` tab and make sure that the text below the script name says `Running`.<br>(Also take note of the Script number that the Shelly has automatically assigned to the script.
 You will use this number later to review information in your browser.)
 1. Activate the `Run on startup` switch to make sure that the script restarts after a reboot of the device.

+## First start

-Note that the first calculation run after the installation will take place at approximately 15:00 after the installation.
-You can see the next planned execution time by opening the URL `http://<ipAddress>/script/<scriptNumber>/spotelly` (you can find the script number on the `Scripts` tab of the WebUI as mentioned in step 9 above).
+Once you have started the script, you can always look at the Web UI to see the current status.
+The Web UI can be opened in the browser with the URL `http://<ipAddress>/script/<scriptNumber>/spotelly` (you can find the script number on the `Scripts` tab of the WebUI as mentioned in step 8 above).

+If you have started the script before 15:00, the script schedules the first calculation for shortly after 15:00.
+If the first start occurs after 15:00, the script starts the first calculation immediately.

+It is always possible that a calculation fails because the price data for the next day is not yet available from the API.
+In that case, the script automatically schedules another attempt 20 minutes later.
+You can always see the time of the next planned update in the Web UI.

 ## Configuration